 Is Gluten-Free Worth It?

-Is the gluten-free diet worth it, given the dangers associated with it?
+Is a gluten-free diet worth implementing, especially given its associated dangers?

 Overwhelming evidence suggests that gluten causes inflammation in all humans, not just those with celiac disease and non-celiac gluten sensitivity.
 Continuing to eat gluten can lead to a slew of annoying, painful symptoms along with a long list of life-threatening conditions.